carisaelam/odin-mastermind/README.md

-# Mastermind Ruby game for TOP
+# Mastermind Ruby Game for TOP

 For this project, I tackled the Mastermind game as part of The Odin Project's Ruby curriculum.
 Mastermind is a classic code-breaking game where one player sets a secret code, and the other player tries to guess it within a certain number of turns.
 My implementation involves building a command-line version of the game in Ruby.
 Players can interact with the game by inputting guesses, and the program provides feedback on the correctness of each guess.
 Through this project, I honed my skills in object-oriented programming, logical thinking, and user input handling in Ruby.
 Check out the source and try your hand at beating the computer!